gitworkflows/meshplay/docs/pages/installation/minikube.md

 {% capture code_content %}$ MESHPLAY_SERVER_CALLBACK_URL=https://custom-host meshplayctl system start{% endcapture %}
 {% include code.html code=code_content %}

-Meshplay should now be running in your Minikube cluster and Meshplay UI should be accessible at the `INTERNAL IP` of `meshery` service.
+Meshplay should now be running in your Minikube cluster and Meshplay UI should be accessible at the `INTERNAL IP` of `meshplay` service.

 ## Installation: Using `meshplayctl`